rng-guy/NFSMWBartender/README.md

 The "Basic" feature set **also lets you change** (in general)
 * which notification string the game displays whenever you destroy a given cop vehicle;
 * which radio callsigns and chatter a given cop vehicle can trigger in player pursuits;
-* under which conditions (if at all) a given cop vehicle shows up on the radar / mini-map; and
+* under which conditions (if at all) a given cop vehicle shows up on the radar / mini-map;
+* how (if at all) line of sight affects the colour of the helicopter's cone-of-vision icon; and
 * the selection, order, and length of interactive themes that play during player pursuits.

 &nbsp;